SimchaTeich/Cloud_computing_course/FinalProject/README.md

 * Deleting a user

 **Part B - Special Features**
-* Subscribers:
+* Subscribe:
     * Subscribe to another users
     * Message to my subscribers
-* Tagging posts:
+* Tagging images:
     * Uploading a post to a public wall
-    * Viewing all posts on the public wall
+    * Viewing all posts on the public wall, with image tags

 ### Part A - User system
 ---